holmech-dev/PS4_CAN/README.md

 # Communicating PS4 controller inputs on CAN

-A Python program to send PS4 Controller inputs over CAN.
+A Python program to transmit PS4 Controller inputs on CAN.

 ## Prerequisites